 Because Golpa places so many G4 dental implants, they get special pricing from their vendors.
 Plus, all of their offices that perform procedures have an in-house Milling Center and Full Dental Lab.
 Not using a third party for these services helps them save even more money.

-And lastly, this is their speciality.
+And lastly, this is their specialty.
 It’s all they do.
 So because they only offer this service, they can focus on bringing the price down for each patient.